SumaPrajapati/ReactND_Would-you-rather/README.md

 ## Leaderboard

-Leaderboard page to show rank based on the number of total questions and answers of particular user.
+Leaderboard page to show rank based on the total number of questions and answers of particular user.

 ![ ](screenshot/leaderboard.png)

 ### Logout

-If user click `Logout` from "Would you rather" game and show up the login page.
+If user want change user or logout from "Would you rather" application so click `Logout` and it would be appear the login page.